sathvikn/dl-psych-tokenization/README.md

 Finally, generate per-token surprisal estimates for a corpus of psycholinguistic results.
 These are stored in `data/surprisal_data`.

+Example:
+`python generate_surprisal_estimates.py --data data/processed_rts/dundee.csv --model 5gram_coca_bpe.arpa --output data/surprisal_data/dundee/bpe_surprisal.csv`

 They will be combined with reading time data in `cleaning_exploration.ipynb` and written to `data/surprisal_data/`.
-That notebook also generates the graphs in the appendix, used for qualitative, exploratory purposes.
+That notebook also generates the bar graphs in the appendix, used for qualitative, exploratory purposes.
 The predictive power analyses and visualizations are in `regression_analysis.ipynb`.